cluelessjoe/jooq-flyway-typesafe-migration/README.md

 Things to improve:
 * add some testing
 * add assertions at various locations
-* add some prefix to each class generated in the migrator versionned models
+* add some prefix to each class generated in the migrator versioned models
   * to make it clearer which version is using a migration
   * ideally even check that only one model is used (or even that the right model is ^^)
 * have a better way of handling the dialect in JooqMigration